 Play the Tutorial

 No, really.
 The game doesn’t make you play the tutorial, but if you don’t, you’ll be missing out on a lot of information which helps makes flights easier.
-You may think you understand the basics of flight already like how to steer, where to aim the nose of the plane, how to gain altitude without stalling, etc. But what a lot of beginner sim pilots don’t know (like me) is how define the plane’s default angle of attack so you don’t have to constantly pull up or push down on the joystick while you’re cruising along.
+You may think you understand the basics of flight already like how to steer, where to aim the nose of the plane, how to gain altitude without stalling, etc. But what a lot of beginner sim pilots don’t know is how set the plane’s angle of attack so you don’t have to constantly pull up or push down on the joystick while you’re cruising along.

 You Can Download Regions to Save Bandwidth